 At Etnikas we have a unique team to ensure all our guests receive high quality preparation before the ceremony, and quality guidance during and after the ceremony.
-Our guests receive the support of an experienced healer shaman from both the Amazon (Shipibo/Onaya) and the Andes (Qero/Pampamisayoq).
-The Shipibo shaman specialize in plant medicine and the Qero shaman from the Andes work specialize in energy medicine.
+Our guests receive the support of an experienced healer from both the Amazon (Shipibo/Onaya) and the Andes (Qero/Pampamisayoq).
+The Shipibo shaman specialize in plant medicine and the Qero healer from the Andes work specialise in energy medicine.
 We also involve a medical team in the retreats.
 This includes a doctor, a psychologist, and a nurse, who are on hand throughout the retreat.
 Inca meditation teacher will be guiding mediations during the entire retreat.

 This unique team has been specific design to enhance the quality of your healing journey.

-Prior to the retreat the Shipibo and Qero healers will explain how to position your intentions, the importance of honoring the plant, and how to hold a sacred space and protect your energy.
+Prior to the retreat the Shipibo and Qero healers will explain how to position your intentions, the importance of honouring the plant, and how to hold a sacred space and protect your energy.
 The doctor and psychologist will explain the psychological and physical effects of Ayahuasca, guidance, and safety management.

 A floral cleansing ceremony is performed by the Qero healer.
 This offers the opportunity for guests to let go of any heavy energy and is a therapy based on forgiveness.

 A meditation teacher will share an ancient Inca meditation technique called Munay “unconditional love” and is based in the principles of Andean cosmovision.
 This meditation allow guest to have the right approach to the ceremony working with the source, “love”.